lgatto/TeachingMaterial/Final-project.md

 - *Methylation*
     - Hansen, K. D., Langmead, B. & Irizarry, R. A. BSmooth: from whole genome bisulfite sequencing reads to differentially methylated regions.
 Genome Biol.
 (2012).
     - Saito, Y., Tsuji, J. & Mituyama, T. Bisulfighter: accurate detection of methylated cytosines and differentially methylated regions.
-Nucleic Acids Res. gkt1373 (2014). doi:10.1093/nar/gkt1373
+Nucleic Acids Res. gkt1373 (2014). doi:10.1093/nar/gkt1373. **Group: YuChi Chang and ??**

 ## What you will have to do